Chlorinated polyvinyl chloride: Mechanical properties

 Additionally, CPVC is a thermoplastic and as such has greater insulation than that of copper pipes.
 Due to this increased insulation, CPVC experiences less condensation formation and better maintains water temperature for both hot and cold applications.

 Bonding

 Due to its specific composition, bonding CPVC requires a specialized solvent cement different from PVC, with high-strength formulas being first introduced in 1965 by Genova Products, followed by alternatives such as IPS's Weld-On line.

 Primers, solvent cements, and bonding agents for CPVC reportedly must meet ASTM F493 specifications, differing from PVC solvent cements that must adhere to ASTM D2564 standards.

 Fire properties

 CPVC is similar to PVC in resistance to fire.
 It is typically very difficult to ignite and tends to self-extinguish when not in a directly applied flame.

-Due to its chlorine content, the incineration of CPVC, either in a fire or in an industrial disposal process, can result in the creation of chlorinated dioxins and the similarly dangerous polychlorinated dibenzofurans, both which bioaccumulate.
+Due to its chlorine content, burning CPVC in an incinerator, structure fire, vehicle fire, bonfire, or burn pit produces hydrogen chloride, a toxic irritant, and polychlorinated dibenzodioxins and polychlorinated dibenzofurans, both of which are known developmental toxicants and suspected human carcinogens; persistent organic pollutants which bioaccumulate.